RentoSaijo/NBAxP/README.md

 An **Expected Points (xP)** model assigns an expected point value to every shot attempt by estimating the probability that the shot is made given its context, then multiplying by the shot’s point value (2 or 3).
 Conceptually, it is analogous to an **expected goals (xG)** model in hockey: instead of letting makes/misses dominate the story, it estimates what an average shooter would be expected to score from the same shot conditions.
 This “de-lucks” the results and helps distinguish whether a team is consistently creating high-quality looks or relying on difficult shot-making.

 In this project, the probability of a made shot is produced by **logistic regression**.
 Logistic regression models the log-odds of a make as a linear function of shot features, then converts that into a probability with the sigmoid function.
-For a shot with linear predictor \(\eta\), the make probability is:
+For a shot with linear predictor $\eta$, the make probability is:

-\[
+$$
 P(\text{made}) = \sigma(\eta) = \frac{1}{1 + e^{-\eta}}
-\]
+$$

 Expected points for an individual attempt are then computed as:

-\[
+$$
 xP_{2} = 2 \cdot P(\text{made}_{2}) \quad\text{and}\quad xP_{3} = 3 \cdot P(\text{made}_{3})
-\]
+$$

 Aggregating these values across thousands of shots produces an estimate of how many points a team would be expected to score (and where) based purely on shot quality and context.